 Maternal and child health is included as a top priority within the 2017-2021 State Health Improvement Plan for Florida.
-Martin County's most recent CHIP includes school health as a top health priority.

 Medical Research & Health Professions Education

 Community leader concerns included the need for specific specialty care providers, including pediatric-subspecialists and pediatric dentists, and training for healthcare professionals related to racial bias and systemic racism.